plone/plone.api/src/plone/api/docs/index.rst

 underlaying APIs directly.

+FAQ
+===

-*Why we don't want to use wrappers*
+**Why we don't want to use wrappers**

 We could also wrap a object (like a user) with a API to make it more usable right now.
 That would be an alternative to the convenience methods.

 But telling developers that they will get yet another object from the API which isn't the requested object, but a API-wrapped one instead, would be very hard.
-Also, making this wrap transparent, in order to make the returned object directly usable, would be nearly impossible, because we'd have to proxy all the zope.interface stuff, annotations and more.
+Also, making this wrap transparent, in order to make the returned object directly usable, would be nearly impossible, because we'd have to proxy all the :mod:`zope.interface` stuff, annotations and more.

-*Won't dict-access for users encourage developers to mis-use MemberData object?*
+**Won't dict-access for users encourage developers to mis-use MemberData objects?**

-This is a risk yes.
-For now, we will make it clear in the documentation of plone.api what the limitations of users dict are and how to use it propertly.
-Big red honking banners warning what not to do.
+This is a risk, yes.
+For now, we will make it clear in the documentation of :mod:`plone.api` what the limitations of users dict are and how to use it propertly.
+Big red honking banners should give warning what not to do.

-Then we can focus on fixing portal_memberdata to not allow developers to shoot themselves in the knee but rather expose a sane API.
+With this we can focus on fixing `portal_memberdata` to not allow developers to shoot themselves in the knee but rather expose a sane API.

 Table of Contents